-She has provided training for the Maryland LEAD Foundation, the Coalition for Iraq & Afghanistan Veterans, the National Center for Missing & Exploited Children, the National Association of Drug Court Professionals, DC Serves, the National Association of Extension 4-H Agents, Sister Cities International, the Association of Death Education and Counseling, the History of Education Society, PRSA-NCC and the PRSA Mid-Atlantic District.
+She has provided training and delivered presentations for the Maryland LEAD Foundation, the Coalition for Iraq & Afghanistan Veterans, the National Center for Missing & Exploited Children, the National Association of Drug Court Professionals, DC Serves, the National Association of Extension 4-H Agents, Sister Cities International, the Association of Death Education and Counseling, the History of Education Society, PRSA-NCC and the PRSA Mid-Atlantic District.

-She has also spoken several times on sensitive media engagement and trauma survivors for graduate journalism students at Columbia University.
+She has also spoken several times on media engagement and trauma survivors for graduate level journalism students at Columbia University.
 She spoke at the Carter Center in Atlanta for a conference on covering veterans issues organized by the Dart Center for Journalism and Trauma.
-She has also spoken for students at American University, George Washington University, and Marymount University.
+She has also spoken for students at American University, George Washington University, Shenandoah University, and Marymount University.

 Education, Accreditation & Professional Affiliations

 She holds bachelor of arts and master of arts degrees in history from the University of Florida.
 She also took coursework for a doctorate in educational leadership for K-12 and passed qualifying exams but like about half of all doctoral candidates, did not finish her dissertation.
 She hopes to complete a doctorate later in her career.

-Ami is accredited in public relations and holds a current APR designation.She is a member of the Public Relations Society of America – National Capital Chapter, which profiled her on its website in March 2013.
+Ami is accredited in public relations and holds a current APR designation.She is a member of the Public Relations Society of America – National Capital Chapter, which profiled her on its website.

-She is a past member of the Board of Directors for the Loudoun Abused Women’s Shelter/Loudoun Citizens for Social Justice, the Board of Directors for Alachua Habitat for Humanity, and the executive committee for the Independent Public Relations Alliance.
+She is a past member of the Board of Directors for the Loudoun Abused Women’s Shelter/Loudoun Citizens for Social Justice, a former member of Military Reporters & Editors, and a former member of the executive committee for the Independent Public Relations Alliance.

 Email Ami at ami at(@) steppingstonellc.com